 Research

-Solving and Estimating Heterogeneous Agent Model Using Reinforcement and Machine Learning (Job Market Paper)
+Solving and Estimating Heterogeneous Agent Models Using Reinforcement and Machine Learning (Job Market Paper)

 [paper]